-- a) Victim moving his or her hand from the crossbar before grasping the throw line with the other hand. - b) Victim grasping the throw line outside the lane. - c) Thrower exiting the throw zone (as judged by both feet) at any time after the start and before the 2-minute acoustic completion signal. - d) Victim exiting the water before the 2-minute acoustic completion signal. - e) Thrower executing practice throw(s).
+- a) Thrower executing practice throw(s). - b) Victim not keeping a grasp on the crossbar from the starting signal and until grasping the line for the pull to the finish wall. - c) Victim grasping the throw line outside the lane. - g) Thrower exiting the throw zone at any time after the start and before the 2-minute acoustic completion signal. - h) Victim exiting the water before the 2-minute acoustic completion signal.